Repurposed Drugs: The Future of Medicine

 To illustrate the potential for repurposing drugs and supplements review below this list of drugs and supplements that can be repurposed as part of cancer therapies for which there is strong evidence.
 This list comes from Paul Marik, MD’s monograph, Cancer Care.

-These drugs and supplements are not to be used as a substitute to traditional cancer therapies, but to be used in addition to those conventional treatment to achieve better outcomes, minimize side effects, and improve overall health.
+These drugs and supplements are not to be used as a substitute for traditional cancer therapies, but to be used in addition to conventional treatment to achieve better outcomes, minimize side effects, and improve overall health.

 1. Vitamin D3: 20,000 to 50,000 IU daily – NOTE: dosage should be adjusted according to blood vitamin D levels, aiming for a 25-OH level of at least 55-90 ng/dl